newrelic/newrelic-agents-ansible-collection/README.md

 # New Relic Ansible Collection - newrelic.newrelic_agents

-This repo collects the Ansible roles for installing the [New Relic Java agent](https://docs.newrelic.com/docs/agents/java-agent/getting-started/introduction-new-relic-java) and the [New Relic Infrastructure agent](https://docs.newrelic.com/docs/infrastructure/new-relic-infrastructure/get-started/introduction-new-relic-infrastructure).
-Other roles may be added in the future.
+This repo icontains the Ansible role for installing the [New Relic Java agent](https://docs.newrelic.com/docs/agents/java-agent/getting-started/introduction-new-relic-java).
+Other roles will be added in the future.

 ## Installation